-Firstly I would like to say your web site is great and it’s good to see that your making a challenge against the extraordinary erosion of one of the few civil liberties I never thought would be attempted by even the most vile of British governments that of the right to a qualified legal defense.
+Firstly I would like to say your web site is great and it’s good to see that your making a challenge against the extraordinary erosion of one of the few civil liberties I never thought would be attempted by even the most vile of British Governments that of the right to a qualified legal defence.

 My story is this I’ve started the proceedings to try and avoid disqualification on the bases of shortness of distance.
 I have spoken briefly to a solicitor who has told me that my case does fit the seven set criteria that allow me to be considered for such a hearing however it does not look as though I will qualify for legal aid.

 I might be able to get the money together so as I can have a solicitor for just the hearing but even this will be difficult so I may have to represent myself.